flyingcircusio/fc-nixos/doc/src/upgrade.md

 Read the [upstream release notes](https://nixos-mailserver.readthedocs.io/en/latest/release-notes.html#nixos-25-11) and [migration guide](https://nixos-mailserver.readthedocs.io/en/latest/migrations.html#nixos-25-11) for more informations.

+### Statshost

+We migrated the login to the Grafana instance on statshosts from LDAP to OpenID Connect via auth.flyingcircus.io.
+You can still use your credentials as normal on the new login page.

 ### Webgateway: nginx

 With the transition to the NixOS upstream module, we removed two minor functionalities: